MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 - a Windows 10 or Windows Server 2016 machine with .NET version 4.6.2 for running the EDMUploadAgent
 - a directory on your upload machine for the:
     -  EDMUploadAgent
-    - your sensitive item file in csv format **PatientRecords.csv** in our examples
+    - your sensitive item file in csv or tsv format, **PatientRecords.csv** in our examples
     -  and the output hash and salt files
     - the datastore name from the **edm.xml** file, for this example its `PatientRecords`
 - If you used the [Exact Data Match schema and sensitive information type wizard](sit-edm-wizard.md) you ***must*** download it